SomeKitten/LegendsArceusBlenderScript/README.md

 look as close to the original maxscript as possible.
 That way, it's easier to compare the two and see what's different.

-Pokémon Scarlet Violet Raw Files with PNGs
+Pokémon Scarlet Violet Raw Files with PNGs (Only Pokémon)

 DLC1 https://drive.google.com/file/d/1_GfWMWNc00uYTMPxn5F8RHtG37HLTlfZ/view?usp=sharing